Proposals for closer integration of trans-Tasman banking regulation and supervision

-(a) note that the report entitled `A Framework for Closer Integration of Trans-Tasman Banking Regulation' outlined two models for the supervision of trans-Tasman banks:
+(a) note that the report titled 'A Framework for Closer Integration of Trans-Tasman Banking Regulation' outlined two models for the supervision of trans-Tasman banks:

-· Enhanced home-host supervision, consistent with the internationally agreed model for the supervision of cross border banks; and
+- Enhanced home-host supervision, consistent with the internationally agreed model for the supervision of cross border banks

 (b) note that enhanced home-host supervision is the preferred model as this would offer potentially significant improvements in crisis management and is a robust foundation for greater integration in the future, if this is to be pursued.

 (c) note that the APRA-as-supervisor model proposed by the Australian authorities is unlikely to adequately protect New Zealand's interests.